nparks-kenzan/capstan-1/pipelines/gcp/0-initial/README.md

 ### Create app

-The app you will create and app called *helloagain*.
+The app you will create is called *helloagain*.
 This is your typical hello world app that we will associate with several pipelines going forward.

 1. Access the tools instance
    1. One shell with ssh tunnel options